Betting Site Will Let You Bet On Whether Or Not Trump Will Call Roger Stone A Liar On Twitter

 “This is a lynching.
 This is a legal lynching of me,” Stone said of the threat.

-It hasn’t stopped him from continuing to complain about his indictment and the continued investigation into him.
+It hasn’t stopped him from continuing to complain about his indictment and the continued investigation into him and his dealings.